Secondary schools

 Photo: Klaus Vedfelt/Getty Images

-The General Education and Training (GET) Band covers the Lower Secondary or Senior Phase.
-It starts in the final year of primary school (Grade 7) up to Grade 9.
-This phase is compulsory for students typically aged between 12 and 13 to 15.
+The General Education and Training (GET) Band covers the Lower Secondary or Senior Phase (Grade 7 to 9).
+Students are typically aged between 12–15.

-Subsequently, the Upper Secondary Phase or Further Education and Training (FET) Band includes the last three years of secondary school, Grades 10 to 12 (16–18), which are not compulsory.
+The Upper Secondary Phase or Further Education and Training (FET) Band includes the last three years of secondary school, Grades 10 to 12 (16–18).
 Students can choose to complete this phase at an academic or technical/vocational school.
 However, to access the Upper Secondary Phase, students must officially pass the ninth grade.

-At the end of the twelve grade, students must sit the National Senior Certificate (NSC) to graduate high school.
-Colloquially referred to as Matric, students must obtain this qualification to gain university entrance.
-Notably, Grade 12 students also write exams around May or June, called record exams.
-Universities often use these results to grant learners preliminary acceptance as they must apply before their final exams.
+At the end of the 12th grade, students must sit for the National Senior Certificate (NSC) to graduate high school.
+Colloquially referred to as Matric, students have to pass this qualification to enter university.
+Notably, Grade 12 students also write so-called record exams around May or June.
+Universities often use these results to grant learners preliminary acceptance, as they must apply before their final exams.

 State/public secondary schools in South Africa